cogmaster-stats/r-cogstats/slides/01-intro.md

 Getting started with R
 ========================================================

-[R](http://www.r-project.org) is a statistical package for working with data (<span class="showtooltip" title="Ihaka R and Gentleman R (1996).
-'R: A language for data analysis and graphics.'
-Journal of Computational and Graphical Statistics, 5(3), pp. 299-314."><a href="">Ihaka & Gentleman, 1996</a></span>; <span class="showtooltip" title="Venables W and Ripley B (2002).
-Modern Applied Statistics with S, 4th edition.
-Springer.
-ISBN 0-387-95457-0."><a href="">Venables & Ripley, 2002</a></span>).
+[R](http://www.r-project.org) is a statistical package for working with data (Ihaka and Gentleman, 1996; Venables and Ripley, 2002).
 It features most of modern statistical tools, and convenient functions to import, manipulate and visualize even high-dimensional data sets.
 There is usually no need to switch to another program throughout project management.

 It is open-source (GPL licence), and it has a very active community of users ([r-help](https://stat.ethz.ch/mailman/listinfo/r-help), [Stack Overflow](http://stackoverflow.com/questions/tagged/r)).